BlockchainCommons/bc-dcbor-ts/RUST_DIVERGENCES.md

 decode: 241 vectors - 241 match, 0 expected-divergence, 0 MISMATCH
 ```

-(The skipped count grew from 3 to 11 with the Phase-3 wave: the 8
-tombstone-marked fixtures - `tagobjlit/*` and `taggedproto/*` - now expect
-the TS-only directive throws and has no Rust analog to compare; see the
-updated rows in section 3.)

 Every byte that the two implementations can both produce is **identical**, and all
 177 decode rejections agree **error-code-for-error-code** - including the
 subtle frozen behaviors that look like porting artifacts but are genuine Rust